 Say it ain’t so!

-Howard Eskin, a sports radio personality for WIP-AM 610 in Philadelphia, is reporting that multiple sources are telling him that the Eagles have interest in bringing Favre onboard as a backup to Michael Vick.
+Howard Eskin, a sports radio personality for WIP-AM 610 in Philadelphia, reports that multiple sources inform him that the Eagles have interest in bringing Favre onboard as a backup to Michael Vick.

-This is obviously putting the wheels into motion that 1) Football will return leaving the lockout in the past and 2) Once that occurs, current backup Kevin Kolb will be dealt away to another team.
+This is obviously putting the wheels into motion that 1) Football will return, leaving the lockout in the past and 2) Once that occurs, current backup Kevin Kolb will be dealt to another team.

-It also considers the fact that Favre himself would be willing to return – and as a backup for that matter.
-Certainly, the chance to play for Andy Reid again could be enticing to Favre, but while some critics will point to Brett as the bad guy, keep in mind that this is a report stating Philadelphia’s interest in the future Hall of Famer.
+It also considers the fact that Favre himself would be willing to return – and as a backup.
+Certainly, the chance to again play for Andy Reid could be enticing to Favre.
+While some critics will point to Brett as the bad guy, keep in mind that this is only a report.
+It’s a report that mentions Philadelphia’s interest in the future Hall of Famer.

-After all, it was Favre’s brother Scott who was recently quoted as saying “there’s less than a 1% chance” that Brett would return to football.
+After all, it was Favre’s brother Scott with this quote: “there’s less than a 1% chance” that Brett would return to football.

 That news only broke after Gil Brandt of NFL.com speculated that Favre could indeed have interest in returning for a 21st season.